What is Dry Powder in Finance?

-Dry powder In the financial world refers to a couple of things – financial reserves and liquidity.
+Dry powder in the financial world refers to a couple of things – financial reserves and highly liquid assets that are readily available for investment or deployment.
+Investors or companies often hold this with the intention of using it to take advantage of investment opportunities as they arise.
 Therefore, the term is often used in the area of personal finance, corporate environment, and venture capital or private equity as well.

-The term ‘dry powder’ roots its origin to the 17th century, when loose gunpowder was in use for the military battles.
+The term ‘dry powder’ roots its origin in the 17th century, when loose gunpowder was in use for military battles.
 At the time, it was essential to keep the gunpowder dry to keep the guns and cannons firing.
-So, the military has to maintain reserves of powder in the dry form.
-The same concept came in the financial world that reserves help the company to operate efficiently or makes an investors’ portfolio look efficient.
+So, the military has to maintain reserves of powder in dry form.
+The same concept came into the financial world that reserves help the company to operate efficiently or make an investor’s portfolio look efficient.

 What does Dry Powder mean for Reserves?

-Talking of reserves, it denotes the cash reserves of a company or an individual.
-Cash reserves come in handy during tough financial conditions.
-So, a company or an individual builds up its “dry powder” to prepare for the unexpected downturn.
+In the context of reserves, “dry powder” refers to the portion of reserves that is readily available and not committed to any specific purpose or obligation.
+So, a company or an individual builds up this to prepare for the unexpected downturn.
 A company with a lot of such liquid assets gets a financial advantage over others.

-Such type of investments come handy during a steep decline in the market.
-During a decline, investors can easily sell such assets to get the cash.
-Also, the cash from selling such investment can be used to buy the stock at low prices during the decline.
+Such types of investments come in handy during a steep decline in the market.
+During a decline, investors can easily sell such assets to get cash.
+Also, the investor can use the cash from selling such investments to buy the stock at low prices during the decline.

 Venture capitalists or private equity funds require adequate cash on hand to invest in a new opportunity.
 They also require cash to refund the companies in the portfolio.
-Therefore, the majority of the venture capitalists prefer keeping dry powder on hand.
+Therefore, the majority of venture capitalists prefer keeping dry powder on hand.
 It also leads to high valuation multiples and increased deal-making.
-Dry powder means ready capital to take advantage of a high-quality target offering massive growth opportunity.
+It means ready capital to take advantage of a high-quality target offering massive growth opportunities.

 Also, when a high-net-worth individual connects with a private equity fund, they examine the levels of dry powder the fund maintains to support future growth initiatives.
 Moreover, it is also a good indicator of the fund’s investment strategy.

-It must be noted private equity funds that keep high levels of powder as dry does not always mean they are anticipating better deals ahead.
+A point to note is that the private equity funds that keep high levels of dry powder do not always mean they are anticipating better deals ahead.
 Sometimes, it also means the lack of attractive deals to invest in.
-For instance, a September 2017 report from Preqin Ltd notes that the private equity funds were holding $963.3 billion of dry powder.
-This was due to more money into the private equity funds by investors and lack of high return portfolios to invest in.
+For instance, a September 2017 report from Preqin Ltd notes that the private equity funds were holding $963.3 billion of the powder.
+This was due to investors’ more money into the private equity funds and a lack of high-return portfolios to invest in.

-What does it mean for Individuals (or Personal Finance)?
+What does Dry Powder mean for Individuals or Personal Finance?